-The purpose of this study was to measure Chinese students' attitudes towards the marketing courses and also to measure their perception of a career in marketing.
+The purpose of this study was to measure Chinese students' evaluation and attitudes towards the marketing course and also to measure their perception of a career in marketing.
 This paper would be the first in a series measuring and comparing students across various countries taking the same marketing courses.
-Based on these findings, educators can adjust or modify their marketing programs for better results.
-This, research-based information can provide vocational educators with information about students' attitudes and expectations of the marketing program so that they can develop the appropriate promotional packages to inform and attract students.
-The use of effective models to measure students' attitudes can provide researchers with results that teachers and other educational leaders can easily implement.
-Research can recognize and support in resolving issues in education programs that have led to declining enrollments that may be due to students' insight about courses and their career path.
+This, student-based research can provide information to educators about students' evaluation, attitudes and expectations of the marketing program so that they can develop the appropriate promotional packages to inform and attract students.
+Through these discoveries, educators can adjust or modify their marketing programs better preparing them for the future.
+Using effective models to measure students' evaluation and attitudes makes available to researchers, specific details that educators and other scholastic influencers can easily apply on an ongoing basis to improve the rigor of the program.
+Student based research can recognize and support in explaining issues in education programs that have led to declining enrollments that may be due to students' insight about courses and their career path.

-It is clear that the higher education sector is becoming more competitive and that there are greater expectations placed on institutions to meet the needs of students.
-Some of the approaches used to address this issue in higher education include quality assurance schemes (Centre for Education and Development and Support 2004), a marketing concept in which the student is viewed as a consumer whose expectations are to be met, and studies of student satisfaction (Elliot and Shin 2002; Gremeler and McCollough 2002).
-The study of large classes presents many complex issues, (Cuseo 2007) as large classes is usually a combination of students across various disciplines.
+It is clear that there is more competition within the higher education sector and therefore meeting the requirements of students is placing a greater burden on academic organizations to address these needs (Binney, Kennedy & Hall, 2004; Cheng &Tam, 1997).
+A marketing concept in which the consumers' expectations are expected to be met, the student is regarded as the consumer and ongoing studies of student satisfaction (Elliot and Shin 2002; Gremeler & McCollough 2002) are some of the quality assurance guidelines methods used to oversee this concern in higher education (Centre for Education and Development and Support 2004; King et al. 1999).
+There are many complex issues that are presented when studying large classes, (Cuseo 2007) as large classes are usually a combination of students across various disciplines.
 Thus, the view may be a bit distorted as students may have a different reason or point of view about the marketing class they are taking since marketing is not their major field of study.
-This paper focuses solely on students who are in upper level marketing classes whose major field of study is business.
+This paper focuses solely on students who are in an upper level marketing class whose major field of study is business.